Corporate Immigration 2024 Comparisons

 • have started to operate a Singapore-based company that employs at least five locals, each earning at least SGD5,000 (pegged to the EP minimum qualifying salary).

-• have an LOC for business owners –
+Duration of LOC for spouse as business owners –

 MOM will request the following details from the pass holders annually regarding professional activities and salary, to ensure that they take advantage of the flexibility accorded to them in order to contribute meaningfully and to assess their eligibility for renewal: